Nitrokey/nitrokey-documentation/nitropad/factory-reset.rst

    Resetting GPG Key...
    (this will take a minute or two)

-9. If you are using Nitrokey storage, you must then select the drive.
+9. If you are using Nitrokey Storage, you must then select the drive.
 If the drives /dev/sdb1, /dev/sdc, /dev/sdd1 are displayed, select /dev/sdd1.
 If the drives /dev/sdb1, /dev/sdc1, /dev/sdd are displayed, select /dev/sdb1.